Mel Kenyon: Racing career

 He won 17 of 49 features to claim the National midget title in 1967.

 Kenyon finished third in the 1968 Indianapolis 500 in a car sponsored by his hometown of Lebanon, Indiana.
 He did most of the work on the engine despite his hand.
 He routinely tore down and reassembled the Offenhauser engine by himself.
 He won the 1968 National Midget crown.

 Kenyon took fourth in the 1969 Indianapolis 500.

 He nearly won his first Champ car event at Michigan International Speedway on July 16, 1972.
 Kenyon was leading as he approached the white flag, but his Foyt powered Eagle ran out of fuel.
 Mel coasted around the track and finished third.

 He finished fourth in his last of eight Indianapolis 500s in 1973.
 He had four Top 5 finishes in the classic race.

 He won his second Turkey Night Grand Prix in 1975.
 The event was held on the 605 Speedway, the first time the event was held on pavement.

 He had over 100 victories in midget cars in 1984 when he was inducted in the National Midget Auto Racing Hall of Fame.
 He won the 1985 National Midget championship a year after his induction.

 Kenyon won the Indianapolis Speedrome midget car track title in 1993.

 Kenyon stopped racing on the national tour in 1995 after his wife Marieanne became virtually comatose after suffering a major head injury in a bicycle accident.
 Kenyon won the Midwest-based NAMARS championships in 1995, 1996, and 1997 while in his sixties.

 Kenyon continued racing after his 70th birthday in 2003.
 His son, Brice Kenyon, won the 2004 Indianapolis Speedrome midget track championship at the 1/5 mile track.
 Kenyon competed in the full schedule at the Indianapolis Speedrome in 2005 against his son.

 Career summary

 Kenyon has seven USAC National Midget championships, eight runners-up in the season points standings, and Top 5 point finishes in 21 of 27 seasons between 1966 and 1988.

-At his Motorsports Hall of Fame induction in 2003 he had 111 feature wins, 131 seconds, 107 thirds, 81 fourths, and 69 fifths, for a total of 419 Top 5 finishes.
+At his Motorsports Hall of Fame induction in 2003 Kenyon had 111 feature wins, 131 seconds, 107 thirds, 81 fourths, and 69 fifths, for a total of 419 Top 5 finishes.
 He also had 688 Top 10 finishes.
 The totals are for USAC National midget races only, and don't include races in the NAMARS national races, regional or local races.
-He had counted 380 midget total feature wins, including wins in Australia and New Zealand. three NAMARS midget championships, and over 380 midget feature wins in all.
+He had counted 380 midget total feature wins, including wins in Australia and New Zealand, three NAMARS midget championships, and over 380 midget feature wins in all.

 Kenyon competed in 65 USAC Championship (IndyCar) and eight Indianapolis 500 races.